here-be/snapdragon/README.md

 A few of the libraries that use snapdragon:

 * [braces](https://www.npmjs.com/package/braces): Fast, comprehensive, bash-like brace expansion implemented in JavaScript.
 Complete support for the Bash 4.3 braces… [more](https://github.com/jonschlinkert/braces) | [homepage](https://github.com/jonschlinkert/braces "Fast, comprehensive, bash-like brace expansion implemented in JavaScript.
 Complete support for the Bash 4.3 braces specification, without sacrificing speed.")
+* [breakdance](https://www.npmjs.com/package/breakdance): Breakdance is a node.js library for converting HTML to markdown.
+Highly pluggable, flexible and easy… [more](http://breakdance.io) | [homepage](http://breakdance.io "Breakdance is a node.js library for converting HTML to markdown.
+Highly pluggable, flexible and easy to use.
+It's time for your markup to get down.")
 * [expand-brackets](https://www.npmjs.com/package/expand-brackets): Expand POSIX bracket expressions (character classes) in glob patterns. | [homepage](https://github.com/jonschlinkert/expand-brackets "Expand POSIX bracket expressions (character classes) in glob patterns.")
 * [extglob](https://www.npmjs.com/package/extglob): Extended glob support for JavaScript.
 Adds (almost) the expressive power of regular expressions to glob… [more](https://github.com/jonschlinkert/extglob) | [homepage](https://github.com/jonschlinkert/extglob "Extended glob support for JavaScript.
 Adds (almost) the expressive power of regular expressions to glob patterns.")
 * [micromatch](https://www.npmjs.com/package/micromatch): Glob matching for javascript/node.js.
 A drop-in replacement and faster alternative to minimatch and multimatch. | [homepage](https://github.com/jonschlinkert/micromatch "Glob matching for javascript/node.js.
 A drop-in replacement and faster alternative to minimatch and multimatch.")
+* [nanomatch](https://www.npmjs.com/package/nanomatch): Fast, minimal glob matcher for node.js.
+Similar to micromatch, minimatch and multimatch, but complete Bash… [more](https://github.com/jonschlinkert/nanomatch) | [homepage](https://github.com/jonschlinkert/nanomatch "Fast, minimal glob matcher for node.js.
+Similar to micromatch, minimatch and multimatch, but complete Bash 4.3 wildcard support only (no support for exglobs, posix brackets or braces)")

 ## History